 A key component in our ability to grow our business is management of customer acquisition costs.
-We attempt to maintain a disciplined approach to recovery of our customer acquisition costs within defined periods which we capitalize and amortize over a two year period.
+We attempt to maintain a disciplined approach to recovery of our customer acquisition costs within defined periods that we capitalize and amortize over a two year period, which is based on the expected average length of customer retention.
 We factor in the recovery of customer acquisition costs in determining which markets we enter and the pricing of our products in those markets.
-While the time required to achieve payback relative to the costs we expend to acquire new customers varies based upon contract terms and prevailing market conditions, we generally recover the customer acquisition cost over a twelve month period.
 Accordingly, our results of operations are significantly influenced by our customer acquisition spending.
 For example, increased customer acquisition spending in 2011 was a factor that led to increased profitability in 2012.
 Our 2013 results were negatively impacted by our strategic initiative in 2012 to reduce customer acquisition spending and to optimize our customer base, following a determination by our owner to invest excess cash flows from our retail operations in other affiliated businesses.
 Since the third quarter of 2013, we have significantly increased our customer acquisition spending and we have continued these expenditure levels in 2014.

 Our Ability to Manage Customer Attrition.
 Customer attrition is primarily due to: (i) customer initiated switches; (ii) residential moves and (iii) customer payment defaults.
-We evaluate our customers and offer products and pricing to manage our attrition rates and maximize customer lifetime value.
-Our rate of attrition in the first half of 2014 has increased primarily due to the high early tenure attrition in the Southwest Region (California, Texas, Nevada, Arizona and Colorado) gas market where, in California, we are offering flat and fixed rate gas products in a largely unpenetrated and non-competitive market.
-See " - Combined Results of Operations" for a more detailed discussion of our attrition rates for the periods covered by this report.
+We evaluate our customers and offer products and pricing to manage our attrition rates and maximize customer lifetime values.
+Our rate of attrition during 2014 has increased primarily due to the high early tenure attrition in the Southern California gas market where we have offered flat and fixed rate gas products in a largely unpenetrated and minimally competitive market.
+In addition, we experienced higher than expected customer attrition on higher margin long tenured customers in the Northeast due to extreme weather patterns experienced during the 2013-2014 winter season.
+See " - Combined and Consolidated Results of Operations" for a more detailed discussion of our attrition rates for the periods covered by this report.